SFA Glossary

 • Application Process – In order to qualify each year, the student must complete the on-line web application and submit to the state financial aid office all supporting documentation (if requested) by the designated deadline.

 • Availability of Funds – The MTAG is subject to pro-ration in the event there are more eligible applicants than we have funding.
 The awards for the HELP, MESG or the discipline specific programs are not pro-rated; however, the number of annual awards is based on the availability of funds and is awarded on a first-come first-serve basis of all eligible applicants who meet the priority deadline date with eligible renewals awarded first.
-The level of funding is at the discretion of the Mississippi Legislature which determines appropriations during the legislative session (January to March) preceding the academic year.

 B

 • Break in Enrollment – A break in enrollment would include any semester or trimester during which the student was awarded state aid and did not attend a Mississippi institution of higher learning.
 An exception to the break in enrollment is when the student graduates mid-year (December) from a community college and will not enroll in a four (4) year institution until the following fall semester.
-This scenario will not affect the continuous full-time enrollment for that student.
-Confirmation of all program eligibility requirements, including residency, are necessary in either case.

 C